remcoroyen/3d-instseg-prototypes/README.md

 ### Introduction

-This repository is the code release of the work from our [electronic letter], published in ???
+This repository is the code release of the work from our [electronic letter] (link not yet available), published in ???
 2024.
 We propose a 3D instance segmentation method which simultaneously learns coefficients and prototypes.

 3D instance segmentation is crucial for applications demanding comprehensive 3D scene understanding.
 In this paper, we introduce a novel method that simultaneously learns coefficients and prototypes.
 Employing an overcomplete sampling strategy, our method produces an overcomplete set of instance predictions, from which the optimal ones are selected through a Non-Maximum Suppression (NMS) algorithm during inference.
 The obtained prototypes are visualizable and interpretable.
 Our method demonstrates superior performance on S3DIS-blocks, consistently outperforming existing methods in mRec and mPrec.
 Moreover, it operates 32.9\% faster than the state-of-the-art.
 Notably, with only 0.8\% of the total inference time, our method exhibits an over 20-fold reduction in the variance of inference time compared to existing methods.
 These attributes render our method well-suited for practical applications requiring both rapid inference and high reliability.